Grades 5-8

 From Grade 6 onward, Spanish classes meet daily with a dual emphasis on both proficiency and accuracy.
 Our middle-school-aged students are comfortable navigating (near-) immersion language classes to not only learn new content, but to communicate their needs and interests.

-This emphasis on using the target language for communication and seeking to connect with other cultures and people are important to Spanish study at Sage and the skills we aim to foster in our students.
+This emphasis on using the target language for communication and seeking to connect with other cultures and people is important to Spanish study at Sage and the skills we aim to foster in our students.
 When individuals study a second (or third, or fourth) language, they are learning much more than simply vocabulary and verb conjugations.
 At its core, language study aims to develop habits and skills as tolerance of ambiguity, empathy, critical thinking, persistence, perspective, risk-taking, and intercultural competence – all skills that today’s youth will need as they set off to change the world.

 Latin